StanfordVL/GibsonEnv/README.md

 #### Download data

 First, download environment assets data from [here](https://storage.googleapis.com/gibsonassets/assets.tar.gz).
-Make a folder `gibson/assets` and put the downloaded `assets.tar.gz` file it in. `gibson/assets` folder stores necessary data (agent models, environments, etc) to run gibson environment.
+Make a folder `gibson/assets` and put the downloaded `assets.tar.gz` file in it. `gibson/assets` folder stores necessary data (agent models, environments, etc) to run gibson environment.
 Users can add more environments files into `gibson/assets/dataset` to run gibson on more environments.

 <!--
 To download the file from the command line, run the following from the main directory of this repo: